 The Americans – copyright of Robert Frank published by Steidl, 2008 special edition

 How one thing sometimes leads to another, as I had recently purchased a new Robert Frank book Paris while I was in Philadelphia and I figured it would be easy to relate Paris to The Americans without owning a copy of The Americans.
-In the fifty years since The Americans was published, I think that between all of my other books, I must have every image that was published in his book
+In the fifty years since The Americans was published I think that with all of my other books, I must have every image that was published in Frank’s The Americans.

-I also know that there was the big bash about Steidl re-publishing The Americans, but I also figured that this was some big splashy uber book from the Germans.
+I also know that there was the big splash about Steidl re-publishing The Americans, but I also figured that this was some big splashy uber book from the Germans.
 Not so!